NatLibFi/NDL-VuFind2-Vagrant/README.md

   - check forwarded ports `vagrant port` and adjust the URL if needed, reload browser page
   - see also [Troubleshooting](#troubleshooting)
 - No integrated responsive/mobile development tool but try the native open source <a href="https://responsively.app/#Features">Responsively App</a> (also on <a href="https://github.com/manojVivek/responsively-app">GitHub</a>).
-- If you don't install Solr & RecordManager at `vagrant up` startup you can add them to the already started virtual machine later by first setting their install options to true in _ubuntu.conf_ and then running consecutively<br>`vagrant ssh -c "bash /vagrant/scripts/ubuntu_solr.sh"`<br>`vagrant ssh -c "bash /vagrant/scripts/ubuntu_recman.sh"`
+- If you don't install Solr & RecordManager at `vagrant up` startup you can add them to the already started virtual machine later by first setting their install options to true in _dev.conf_ and then running consecutively<br>`vagrant ssh -c "bash /vagrant/scripts/dev_solr.sh"`<br>`vagrant ssh -c "bash /vagrant/scripts/dev_recman.sh"`
   - This is quicker than `vagrant destroy` + `vagrant up` if building the VM from the ground up is not needed or preferred.

 **Note**: If RSync is enabled and you are making developement changes run: